dubiousjim/yagh/README.md

 ## How do the versions distributed here differ from their upstream originals? ##

 See [the git logs](https://github.com/dubiousjim/yagh/commits/master).
-I will also suggest various of these changes to the upstream authors, and will try to keep track of those and other changes they make.
+I will inform the upstream authors of the changes that seemed useful, and will try to keep track of other changes they make to the originals.
+I'll be glad to hear about cases where any of these tools break.

 ## How do I use these tools? ##